nordic-institute/REST-adapter-service/documentation/Configuring-Rest-Adapter-Service-provider.md

 ### Configuration

-General settings are configured through ```WEB-INF/classes/provider-gateway.properties``` configuration file.
+General settings are configured through ```provider-gateway.properties``` configuration file.
 All the general properties are mandatory.

 <table>
           <tbody>